ElafFareed/SAR-Thermal-Industrial-Leak-Detection/README.md

 - Conducted validation against historical industrial incidents

 ---
+Note: Raw satellite GeoTIFF files are not included due to size.
+The scripts can be used to export SAR and Landsat images through Google Earth Engine.

 ## Academic Context
 Academic group project completed for ARTI404 – Image Processing at Imam Abdulrahman Bin Faisal University.